 Indigenous Students' Union

 Join members of the Indigenous Students’ Union as they incorporate powwow dancing, live music, and visual art into a full night of cultural performance and practice.
+The powwow dancing and music takes place at Nobel Plaza, while the visual art is hosted at the Gordon Oakes Red Bear Student Centre.

 About the organization & Artists